 Erika L. Sánchez

 Erika L. Sánchez is the daughter of Mexican immigrants.
-A poet, novelist, and essayist living in Chicago, her debut poetry collection, Lessons on Expulsion, is forthcoming from Graywolf in July 2017, and her debut young adult novel, I Am Not Your Perfect Mexican Daughter, will be published by Knopf Books for Young Readers, scheduled for fall 2017.
+A poet, novelist, and essayist living in Chicago, her debut poetry collection, Lessons on Expulsion, was published by Graywolf in summer 2017, and her debut young adult novel, I Am Not Your Perfect Mexican Daughter, was released by Knopf Books for Young Readers in fall 2017.
 She was recently named a 2017-2019 Princeton Arts Fellow.

 Erika grew up in the Mexican working class town of Cicero, Illinois, which borders the city’s southwest side.
 In fact, her childhood apartment was so close to Chicago that she could hit it with her shoe if she flung it out the window.
 (Maybe she tried this, maybe she didn’t.)